-The schedule in yesterday's Observer of hours for off-campus students to pick up telephone errors.
+The Notre Dame Glee Club will be featured at 12:30 p.m.
+Sunday, Nov.
+23 on WNDU-TV (Channel 16).
+Their repetoire includes "The Notre Dame Fight Song' and "Irish Backs" among other glee club favorites.
+St. Mary's senior, Debbie Beck has directed and produced this porgram in conjunction with her Television Practice II class.
+ERRATUM The schedule in yesterday's Observer of hours for off-campus students to pick up telephone directories contained several errors.
 The correct schedule is as follows: Today from noon to 1 p.m. and 2:15 to 4 p.m., Monday from noon to 1 p.m. and 2:15 to 4 p.m., Tuesday from 11:30 a.m. until 2 p.m.
-Directories will be available in the LaFortune ballroom.

-There was no specific winner. therefore, the committee felt it would be unable to award the prize to anyone.
-Coyne said that the committee was reluctant to absorb Student Government funds .
-"The money will be allocated towards the new recreational facility soon to be constucted on the St. Mary's campus," Coyne said.

-Coyne said the committee was the \$25 prize money back into the extremely careful in screening and (continued on page 10)
+Directories will be available in the LaFortune ballroom. therefore, the committee felt it would be unable to award the prize to anyone.
+Coyne said that the committee was reluctant to absorb the \$25 prize money back into the Student Government funds .
+"The the new recreational facility soon to be constucted on the St. Mary's campus," Coyne said.
+Coyne said the committee was extremely careful in screening and (continued on page 10) SPECIAL WEEKEND ROOM RATES FOR NOTRE DAME PARENTS OR VISITORS \$895 Single occupancy Double occupancy.

 No Notre Dame identification required, just mention this ad.
 Effective any Fri., Sat. or Sun. except home football game weekends.
 HICKORY INN MOTEL 50520 U.S. 31 North South Bend, Indiana 46637 (219) 272-7555 3 miles North of the Tollroad Cable T.V., Air Cond., Phones.
-Send this ad to your parents

-SOUND MASTERS \rightarrow BONUS BUY
+Send this ad to your parents SOUND MASTERS - BONUS BUY